 - Certificate of Blood Lead Testing Exemption for Religious Reasons

-- Critical Care Cards for students with special medical needs that use the bus system.
+- Critical Care Cards and epi-pen waivers for students with special medical needs who use the bus system.

 We strongly encourage all kindergarten students receive a school physical by a licensed physician before entering school.

 Hawk-i is a state program which offers low-cost or no-cost health and dental insurance for children in families with incomes too high to quality for Medicaid, but too low to afford private family coverage.
-Application are available upon request or contact Jennifer Bullock, Coordinator at (563) 336-3194.
+Application are available upon request or contact Care for Kids at (563) 328-4114.